chandlerc/blog/content/slides/2026-memory-safety-deep-1/2_aliasing.md

 {{% note %}}

-- "External" here is in contrast to owned data or the fields of the class
+- If a type is going to reference a place that isn't a field or owned, it needs **Click** a place parameter.
+- This introduces a name that can be used in **Click** the types within the class.
+- **Click** Which is then specified when instantiating that type.

 References: [safety unit 33](https://docs.google.com/document/d/198w8Zr6ZaLT7sTzp2zIb5mB_jRNYbP0Girhwqfnt85Y/edit?tab=t.0)